taverna/taverna-svn/trunk/feta-engine/doc/ReadMe.txt

 	- Building the Feta Engine web-service and  deploying  it on Tomcat.

-Please read the build.txt for details on how to build Feta Engine
+Please read the build.txt for details on how to build Feta Engine from source